shybyte/exercises-in-programming-style-rust/src/bin/06-code-golf.md

 Constraints:

 - As few code as possible
-- Clever use of (standard) libraries
+- Clever use of (standard) libraries and advanced language features